Shangela: Personal life

 Pierce is gay, and is of mixed African-American and Saudi Arabian descent.
 He has lived in the basement of Jenifer Lewis' poolhouse for over a decade in Los Angeles, California.

-RuPaul's Drag Race season-five contestant Alyssa Edwards is Shangela's drag mother.

 Rape allegations

 On May 3, 2023, Pierce was accused of rape in a lawsuit filed in Los Angeles Superior Court.
 Former We're Here production assistant Daniel McGarrigle accused Pierce of supplying him with alcohol and assaulting him.
 Pierce denies the allegations in the lawsuit.
 Co-defendant Buckingham Television released a statement saying that they had conducted an investigation and concluded there was not sufficient evidence to support the allegations.

 During mediation on January 16, 2024, McGarrigle dropped the lawsuit against Pierce; the parties reached a settlement in February.

 On March 18, 2024, a Rolling Stone article was published that detailed five more alleged cases of sexual assault, spanning from 2012 to 2018.
 In February 2025, Pierce had another civil lawsuit filed against him by Eric Poff, a production assistant on Hurricane Bianca: From Russia with Hate, claiming that Pierce and another unnamed defendant had drugged and raped Poff while working on the film in Manhattan, New York in October 2017.
+That case is still pending as of February 2026.